Salmon has never been this good.

 - JUST THE FLAVOR HONESTLY

-And if you like the curry vibe but you’re not so sure about salmon, no judgement.
+And if you like the curry vibe but you’re not so sure about salmon, no judgment.
 You are in the right place.

 Coconut Curry Salmon!
 Broiled salmon with a salty-sweet spice rub, creamy coconut curry sauce, and steamy rice to soak it all up.
 YUM.